Organomercury chemistry: Reactions

+Organomercury halides react with hydride sources to give organomercury hydrides.
+Those compounds have an exceptionally weak C–Hg bond, and readily cleave to alkyl radicals.

 Applications

-Due to their toxicity and low nucleophilicity, organomercury compounds find limited use.
-The oxymercuration reaction of alkenes to alcohols using mercuric acetate proceeds via organomercury intermediates.
+The toxicity of organomercury compounds notwithstanding, organomercury compounds have often proved useful catalysts.

+Hydration and related reactions of acetylene

+Several Hg-catalyzed conversions of acetylene have been commercialized by Hoechst AG, BASF, and Chisso. is produced by Hg-catalyzed hydration of acetylene:

+The mishandling Hg-containing waste stream of the Chisso process led to an environmental catastrophe causing Minamata disease.

+Ethylidene diacetate, a precursor to acetaldehyde and vinyl acetate, was also produced by a similar process.
+Some of these routes, once dominant, have been significantly displaced by the Pd-catalyzed Wacker process, a greener process that starts with ethylene.
+In general oxymercuration reactions of alkenes and alkynes using mercuric compounds proceed via organomercury intermediates.
 A related reaction forming phenols is the Wolffenstein–Böters reaction.

+Production of chlorocarbons

+Mercury-based catalysis is woven throughout the history of chlorinated ethanes and ethylenes.
+Vinyl chloride is produced by the addition of HCl to acetylene using a mercury-carbon catalyst.
+Considerable effort is required to limit the contamination of the product with mercury.

+Medicinal

 The toxicity is useful in antiseptics such as thiomersal and merbromin, and fungicides such as ethylmercury chloride and phenylmercury acetate.

 Mercurial diuretics such as mersalyl acid were once in common use, but have been superseded by the thiazides and loop diuretics, which are safer and longer-acting, as well as being orally active.

 Thiol affinity chromatography

 Thiols are also known as mercaptans due to their propensity for mercury capture.
 Thiolates (R-S−) and thioketones (R2C=S), being soft nucleophiles, form strong coordination complexes with mercury(II), a soft electrophile.
 This mode of action makes them useful for affinity chromatography to separate thiol-containing compounds from complex mixtures.
 For example, organomercurial agarose gel or gel beads are used to isolate thiolated compounds (such as thiouridine) in a biological sample.